Hafni Says

 Download product sheet (PDF)

-She’s celebrating the divorce with a smørrebrød tour as she calls it – from Roskilde by way of Ringsted, Korsør, Nyborg, Svendborg, Faaborg and the Bøjden-Fynshav ferry to Gråsten, there to sample the South Jutland region’s renowned afternoon tea.
+She’s celebrating the divorce with a “smørrebrød tour” as she calls it – from Roskilde by way of Ringsted, Korsør, Nyborg, Svendborg, Faaborg and the Bøjden-Fynshav ferry to Gråsten, where she samples the South Jutland region’s renowned afternoon tea.
+It’s a tour that was meant to take a week – but it ends up taking nearly a month.

-Now Hafni’s phoning to talk about what went wrong along the way.
+Now, Hafni’s phoning to talk about what went wrong along the way.
 She says:

 I don’t want to be me.